cal-itp/benefits/docs/guides/transit-provider-onboarding/configure-production-validation.md

         - This will be set back to the QA group value after final production configuration is complete.
       - The new `LittlepayGroup` is then associated with the correct enrollment flow and transit provider using the dropdowns.
     1. Cal-ITP creates a new `LittlepayConfig` in the Benefits test environment:
-      - Set Environment to **Testing** for production validation.
+      - Set Environment to **Production** for production validation.
-        - This will be set back to QA after final production configuration is complete.
+        - This will be set back to **Testing** after final production configuration is complete.
       - Choose the new `TransitAgency`.
       - Retrieve Audience and Client ID values for the **production** config from shared LastPass note.
       - Client Secret Name: `${agency_slug}-payment-processor-client-secret`